ttrismar/hello-world/README.md

 # hello-world
-We are redy to take off , don't know where we going to land , but we do care about the discovery process.
+We are ready to take off , don't know where we going to land , but we do care about the discovery process.
+I am TT a Business student passionate about technology